The distribution of syntactic dependency distances: Discussion

 \section{Discussion}

-Now we review in detail the results presented in section \ref{sec:Results}.
-First, we focus on the two hypotheses object of study, namely that dependency distances are distributed following two exponential regimes ($H_1$), and that the break-point is stable across languages ($H_2$).
+First, we focus on the two hypotheses object of study, namely that syntactic dependency distances are distributed following two exponential regimes ($H_1$), and that the break-point shows low variation across languages ($H_2$).
 Our results provide strong evidence for both hypotheses in a large group of languages, mainly Indo-European, consistently across annotation styles.
-Second, we make considerations on regularities in probability decay emerged from the analysis, concerning the greater steepness of the first regime with respect to the second one, and the stability of the estimated slopes across languages.
-Then, after having examined common patterns across languages, we focus on dissimilarities, addressing the origins of the observed variability.
-Finally, we discuss the relation between the best estimated model and the closeness of syntactic dependencies as captured by the optimality score $\Omega$ \citep{Omega}, and make a summary of the effect of annotation style on the presented results.
+Second, we reflect on the parameters yielding the best fit and pay attention to the greater steepness of the first regime with respect to the second one, and the homogeneity of the estimated slopes across languages.
+Finally, we discuss the relation between the best estimated model and the closeness of syntactic dependencies as captured by the optimality score $\Omega$ \parencite{Omega}, and summarize the effect of annotation style.